RikVoorhaar/website/about.md

 I really enjoy playing open world (both RPG and survivalcraft) games, the feeling of freedom, exploration  and creativity is wonderful.
 I also really enjoy replaying old (Nintendo) games from my youth.
-I'm very enthuisiastic about speedrunning and its wonderful community.
+I'm very enthusiastic about speedrunning and its wonderful community.
 It feels like taking the scientific approach to gaming.

 ### Cooking